Posted on Wednesday 04 December 2019

 Everyone can get one copy of their credit report each year for free from the big companies, like TransUnion Canada, but you need to be able to keep an eye on your credit at all times.

 If you have any old bills that have gone into collections, you’ll want to find out what agency owns the debt and work with them to pay it off.
 If you can make a payment today, many collection agencies will accept settlements that are actually much lower than the original debt.
 Use your monitoring service to identify any outstanding debt that may have flown beneath the radar—and get serious about paying it off.
+Who knows, you might even become financially free in the process.

-Don’t forget that this is about settling, not closing.
+By the way, don’t forget that this is about settling, not closing.
 The idea is to keep as many accounts as possible in good standing, and closing a credit card can have an immediate negative effect on your score.
 To recap: Closing is bad.
 Settling is good.

 If you’ve already maxed out three or four credit cards, the thought of paying them down can be overwhelming.
 But making higher payments on your cards is a smart move towards improving your credit, since it could impact anywhere from 20 to 30 percent of your entire score.